Entropic curvature on graphs along Schr{\"o}dinger bridges at zero temperature: Introduction : Schr odinger bridges for entropic curvature

-if $q$ is absolutely continuous with respect to $r$ and $H(q|r):=+\infty$ otherwise.
-We refer to \cite{Leo14} for more details about this definition.
-The space $\Pc_2(\X)$ is the set of probability measures with second moment and $W_2$ is the {\it Wasserstein distance of order 2} on $\X$: namely, for any $\nu_0,\nu_1\in \Pc_2(\X)$,
+According to \cite{Leo14}, this definition makes sense since the right-hand side does not depends on the function $w$ satisfying $z_w<\infty$ and $\int w \,dq<+\infty$.
+We refer to \cite{Leo14} for more details and properties about this definition of relative entropy with unbounded $\sigma$-finite measures.
+Let $\Pc_2(\X)$ denote the space of probability measures with second moment, and let $W_2$ be the {\it Wasserstein distance of order 2} on $\Pc_2(\X)$: namely, for any $\nu_0,\nu_1\in \Pc_2(\X)$,

 where $\Pi(\nu_0,\nu_1)$ is the set of all probability measures on the product space $\X\times \X$ with first marginal $\nu_0$ and second marginal $\nu_1$ (also called {\it transference plans} from $\nu_0$ to $\nu_1$).
 A path $(\nu_t)_{t\in [0,1]}$ in $\Pc_2(\X)$ is a {\it constant speed $W_2$-geodesic} from $\nu_0$ to $\nu_1 $ if for all $0\leq s<t\leq 1$, $W_2(\nu_s,\nu_t)=(t-s)W_2(\nu_0,\nu_1)$.
 The {\it $K$-convexity property} of the relative entropy $H(\cdot|m)$ is expressed as follows: for any $\nu_0,\nu_1\in \Pc_2(\X)$ whose supports are included in the support of $m$, there exists a constant speed $W_2$-geodesic $(\nu_t)_{t\in [0,1]}$ from $\nu_0$ to $\nu_1$ such that for all $t\in[0,1]$,